-After graduating from Kimberly High School, Lori earned an A.A. from the College of Southern Idaho, in Twin Falls and completed her Bachelor of Science degree at Boise State University, in Education and Physical Education, with minors in Health and English.
-As an educator, Lori spent 12 years as a teacher and coach in Arizona and Idaho at the middle and high school levels.
-After earning a Master’s degree in 2004 from Northwest Nazarene University in Curriculum and Instruction, with an emphasis in Educational Leadership, Lori spent two years as a school administrator.
+The First lady graduated from Kimberly High School and earned an A.A. from the College of Southern Idaho.
+Lori completed her Bachelor of Science degree at Boise State University.
+She won the Miss Idaho title in 1991 and represented Idaho in the Miss USA pageant that same year.
+With degrees in Education and Physical Education, Lori spent 12 years teaching and coaching.
+After earning a Master’s degree from Northwest Nazarene University in Curriculum and Instruction, with an emphasis in Educational Leadership, Lori spent two years as a school administrator.

-In her free time, you will find our First Lady spoiling her six beautiful grandchildren, riding her horse, playing tennis or using a paintbrush to apply her newly acquired watercolor painting skills.
+In her free time, you will find the First Lady spoiling her eight beautiful grandchildren, riding her horse, roping, golfing, playing tennis or using a paintbrush to create watercolor art on canvas.